Vaibhavchopra1/DM-Project/README.md

 Charting Unconventional Cinematic Pathways: Advanced Analysis of Actor Personas and Genre Evolution in CMU Movie & Oscars dataset

 **Abstract:**
 This project explores the CMU Movie Summary Corpus through advanced network analysis, machine learning, and natural language processing to uncover unconventional patterns in actor personas and genre evolution.
 It aims to unravel the intricate networks that shape actor careers, identify genre archetypes and evolution trends, and find the features which impact the box office revenue most.
 By leveraging graph theory, clustering, and time series analysis, this study will reveal the hidden cinematic pathways that underpin the evolution of the film industry.
-Using the Oscars dataset to see how actors affect the movie's financial performance and more.
+Using the Oscars dataset to see how actors affect the movie's financial performance.

 **Data Analysis Questions:**
 - Which actors navigate their roles within collaborative networks across different genres?